raspberrypilearning/build-an-octapi/en/step_6.md

     Remove any entries in `wpa_suplicant` that are for Wi-Fi networks other than OctaPi, then press `Ctrl` + `o` to save and `Ctrl` + `x` to exit.

-    **Important:** If alternative Wi-Fi networks are not removed, your server may log onto the wrong network and not be available to the client.
+    **Important:** If alternative Wi-Fi networks are not removed, your server may log into the wrong network and not be available to the client.

 1. When finished, shut down the server Raspberry Pi.